nooranalytics/nooranalytics/README.md

 ------------
 #### Let's Collaborate!

-I'm currently focusing on my passion projects and am always open to collaborating on interesting initiatives.
-If you're seeking a dedicated data analyst to contribute to your project, or if you've got a concept that might benefit from my skills and expertise, don't hesitate to get in touch.
-Let's turn data into insights together!
+While primarily dedicated to my passion projects at present, I remain receptive to engaging in new roles that align with my skills and interests.
+I am always enthusiastic about exploring unique initiatives and collaborations in the data analysis domain

 Reach out to me here on through my email or LinkedIn.